-- 1. Viability of sport and recreation groups. - 2.
-Council policies, coordination and management arrangements. - 3.
-Maintenance and improvement of existing facilities and programs. - 4.
-New facilities, programs and initiatives - 5.
-Information and awareness.
+- 1. viability of sport and recreation groups. - Council policies, coordination and management arrangements - 3. maintenance and improvement of existing facilities and programs - 4. new facilities, programs and initiatives - 5. information and awareness.

-The ROSS 2008 was reviewed to inform the development of the Tamworth Regional Council Sport and Recreation Strategic Plan (2020).
+The 2008 Plan has been reviewed to inform the development of the Tamworth Regional Council Sport and Recreation Strategic Plan (2020).

-The following tables outline the actions recommended within the ROSS 2008, with a comment on the status (provided by relevant Council staff in late 2019), and how this has been addressed in the Tamworth Regional Council Sport and Recreation Strategic Plan (2020).
+The following tables outline the actions recommended within the 2008 Plan, with a comment on the status (provided by relevant Council staff in late 2019), and how this has been addressed in the Tamworth Regional Council Sport and Recreation Strategic Plan (2020).
 Reference numbers for specific Strategies and Actions are provided where relevant which correspond to the Action Plan of the Sport and Recreation Strategic Plan (2020).